SNU-HCIL/interactive-keynote/README.md

 <!-- both Slide 1 & 2 will contain "Template subtitle" -->
 ```

-To designate specific slides as template, simply use `template` identifier.
+To designate specific slides as a template, simply use the `template` identifier.

 ```markdown
 name: template-slide